bec-archer/SR80-Manuals/user-manual.md

 **Bold Text** — toggle this on to make all text heavier/darker throughout the app.
 Works independently from the size setting — you can have bold text at any size.

 Changes take effect immediately and are saved to this device only.
 The front counter iPad, back shop station, and admin device each remember their own settings.

 ---

+### Getting Help In-App

+If you forget how something works, the app has built-in help that shows you what each screen does without needing to pull up this manual.
+There are two ways to get to it, and they lead to the same place — use whichever one is faster in the moment.

+**1. The `(?)` button in the toolbar**

+Every major screen has a small `(?)` button in its top toolbar (next to the search bar on Jobs and Tech Station, next to the Save button on New Work Order, and in the top-right corner on Job Detail and Admin Settings).
+Tap it to open a quick walkthrough of *the screen you're currently on*.

+The walkthrough opens as a sheet with a few pages you can swipe through — each page shows a screenshot and a short description of what that part of the screen does.
+Page dots at the bottom tell you how many pages are left.
+When you're done, tap **Got it** at the top to dismiss.

+Use this when you're stuck on a specific screen and just want to know "what does this button do?"

+**2. The Help entry in the sidebar**

+If you don't know *which* screen you need — you just know you're trying to do something and can't remember where it lives — open the sidebar (swipe from the left or tap the back arrow in the top-left toolbar), scroll down to **This Device**, and tap **Help**.

+This opens a full list of every help topic in the app: Jobs Gallery, New Work Order, Job Detail, Tech Station, Close Out, Closed Job, Admin Settings, and any others that get added over time.
+Tap a topic to open the same walkthrough you'd get from that screen's `(?)` button.

+Use this when you're not sure where to go next, or when you want to refresh on a part of the app you haven't used in a while.

+**Both paths show the same content.** The only difference is where you start from.
+The `(?)` button is faster if you already know which screen you're asking about; the sidebar browser is better if you need to browse.

+The help content is bundled into the app, so it works even when the shop's internet is down.

+---